oottppxx/enigma2/plugins/budweiser/README.md

 * perform an operation of a certain type.
 The type should also be defined in the file as a list of commands (technically, execv() arguments) to be executed, so the audio source plays via the system audio device.
-The commands are then run as enigma2 sub processes, and any instances of '%(URL)s' or '%(DEVICE)s' are replaced apropriately if required.
+The commands are then run as enigma2 sub processes, and any instances of '%(URL)s', %(BUFFERS)s, or '%(DEVICE)s' are replaced apropriately if required.
 * depending on the source definition, once an alternative source is selected, the sources list can auto-close or remain open; if the latter, the list can be closed via the EXIT key.

+The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys, respectively.

 The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the